These four hidden gems in Nashville, Tennessee offer more of a unique experience than the typical Nashville attractions and activities.

 Scarritt Bennett Center

 With the bright lights of Broadway Street and world-famous attractions like the Grand Ole Opry, it’s easy to spend a Nashville vacation enamored with tourist attractions and popular landmarks.
 This is certainly fine for a first trip.
-However, if you’re craving more from the city, turn to these four hidden gems to get more out of your Nashville experience.
+However, if you’re craving more from the city, turn to these four hidden gems in Nashville to get more out of your visit.